animagine/DevOps-pbl/README.md

-# DevOps-pbl
+# DevOps-Project Based Learning
-my DevOps journey with Darey.io
+This repository is a collection of DevOps projects completed while studying with Darey.io